 - Academic Unit Approval: ENSC Graduate Program Chair signs the form

 - Graduate Studies (GS) Office Approval: GS office processes the form and adds to student’s record

-Students are always encouraged to visit Graduate and Postdoctoral Studies (GPS) website to learn how to manage your program.
-In case of any information inconsistency, GPS' version will be used for final decision.
+Students are always encouraged to visit Graduate Studies (GS) website to learn how to manage your program.
+In case of any information inconsistency, GS' version will be used for final decision.